Grey Crowned Crane

 Africa is the native home of the grey crowned crane.
-They can be in Angola, Botswana, Burundi, Congo, Kenya, Malawi, Mozambique, Namibia, Rwanda, South Africa, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
+They can be found in Angola, Botswana, Burundi, Congo, Kenya, Malawi, Mozambique, Namibia, Rwanda, South Africa, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.

 Breeding may occur year round but there is a peak from December to February in response to rainfall.
 Pairs are monogamous and mate for life.
 When courting a partner they perform what is referred to as a “nuptial dance.”
 This involves a range of bobs, bows, jumps and calls made by inflating the gular sack.
 Either gender can initiate this.

 Nests are made near standing water.
 This consists of a platform of grass and other plants.
-This may measure between 50 and 86cm in diameter.
+This may measure between 50 and 86cm (19.7-33.9in) in diameter.
 Into this nest two to three eggs will be deposited.

 28 to 31 days later these eggs hatch.
 Chicks develop incredibly fast and within 12 hours they are swimming and floating.
 A day later they start eating and after two days they are following their parents around to help them find food.
-This occurs in the marshland where they can be hidden instead of the savannah.
+This occurs in the marshland where they can be hidden instead of the savanna.

 Flocks of birds may include 30-150 birds.
 Outside of the breeding season pairs will preen each other to strengthen their bond.